optimagic-dev/optimagic/docs/source/development/eep-02-typing.md

 1. Options that have non-descriptive (and often heavily abbreviated) names in their original implementation get more readable names, even if they appear only in a single algorithm.
-1. Options that are specific to a well known optimizer (e.g. ipopt) are not renamed
+1. Options that are specific to a well known optimizer (e.g. `ipopt`) are not renamed

 #### Current situation

 The user passes `algo_options` as a dictionary of keyword arguments.
 All options that are not supported by the selected algorithm are discarded with a warning.
-The names of most options is very descriptive (even though a bit too long at times).
+The names of most options are very descriptive (even though a bit too long at times).

 We implement basic namespaces by introducing a dot notation.
 Example: